1 Day Itinerary in London – FREE & EASY self-guided walking tour

 - Final thoughts on my 1 day Itinerary for London:

 (And if you start early, bonus points for Harry Potter’s Platform 9 3/4, a Red Telephone Box, and the London Dungeons!)

 MY 1 DAY ITINERARY IN LONDON WALKING TOUR GOOGLE MAP;

 If you follow this map you’ll cover all the things I listed above!
 The total distance walked with this is just 6 miles throughout the whole day, so about 2 hours walking, plus all the time at each destination.
 So give yourself the whole day of course, but actual walking time isn’t too far between places.
 And of course, transport will be free all day if you follow this, another bonus!

 1 DAY ITINERARY FOR LONDON IN DETAIL:

 First up, you have to get to London.
-That’s easy enough with Heathrow, Gatwick, Stanstead, as well as Luton and Southend-on-Sea all offering international flights, personally I normally end up in Heathrow because it’s super easy to connect to the city.
+That’s easy enough with Heathrow, Gatwick, Stanstead, as well as Luton and Southend-on-Sea all offering international flights, personally, I normally end up in Heathrow because it’s super easy to connect to the city.
 The Heathrow Express is great BUT a little pricey.
-It takes you from the airport directly into the city centre at London Paddington but nromally costs 22GBP ($29).
-Don’t worry though, you can buy it through Klook here for 13GBP($18USD).
+It takes you from the airport directly into the city center at London Paddington but normally costs 22GBP ($29).

 NOTE: To start your 1 day itinerary for London, take the Tube (that’s the English name for the underground trains) to ‘Green Park’ station.
 Buckingham Palace is just a couple of minutes from there.
 You can take the Jubilee, Piccadilly and Victoria line to get there).
 Also if you want to actually enter Buckingham Palace, it’s only open from July 21st to September 30th, you can only access a few rooms, and the price is £24.